Mapping properties of the heat operator on edge manifolds: Introduction and statement of the main results

 Our discussion of the heat operator in the edge setup reviews and generalizes the work of Jeffres and Loya in \cite{JefLoy:RSH} and \cite{JefLoy:RHM}, where the case $\dim B=0$ was considered.
 Their work was based on the heat kernel analysis by Mooers \cite{Moo:HMC} in the incomplete (conical) case and by Melrose \cite{Mel:APS} in the complete (b-cylindrical) setup.
 The analysis of the heat operator in the presence of incomplete singularities was initiated by Cheeger \cite{Che:SGS}, with major contributions by Br\"uning and Seeley \cite{BruSee:RES}, \cite{BruSee:ERS}, Lesch \cite{Les:OFT}, Melrose \cite{Mel:APS} and Mazzeo \cite{Maz:ETD}, to select a few.
 Related questions on regularity properties of solutions to parabolic equations in the singular setup have been studied in \cite{CorSchSei:DOC}, \cite{Li:EON} and \cite{Loy:TOH}.
 Most recently, a study of the inhomogeneous Cauchy problem on manifolds with incomplete conical metrics has been presented by Behrndt \cite{Behrndt}.

 The paper is organized as follows.
+In \S\S \ref{s-edges}-\ref{section-algebraic} we review edge operators and the Hodge Laplacian in this setting.
+We also discuss algebraic boundary conditions to obtain self-adjoint extensions of the Hodge Laplacian in the incomplete case.
 In \S \ref{s-asymptotics} we review the asymptotic properties of the heat kernel as a polyhomogeneous distribution on the appropriate blowup of the heat space.
 We discuss the incomplete and complete cases separately since the asymptotic properties are different.
 In \S \ref{s-mapping} we apply the asymptotics of the heat kernel to derive the mapping properties of the heat operator and hence the regularity of solutions to the heat equation, carefully estimating the corresponding integral in various regions of the heat-space blowup.
 Finally, in \S \ref{s-short} we explain how these mapping properties yield short-time existence for solutions to certain semilinear parabolic equations.

-\emph{Acknowledgements:} It is a pleasure for the authors to acknowledge helpful discussions with Pierre Albin, Paul Loya and Rafe Mazzeo.
+\emph{Acknowledgements:} We are indebted to Rafe Mazzeo for his constant support and interest in this project.
+It is also a pleasure for us to acknowledge helpful discussions with Pierre Albin and Paul Loya.
+We thank an anonymous referee for careful reading and important remarks.
 The first author appreciates the hospitality of the Bucknell University Mathematics Department under the auspices of the Distinguished Visiting Professor program during the preparation of this paper.
 The first and second authors are grateful to the Mathematical Sciences Research Institute for giving them the opportunity to be exposed to this area during the Fall 2008 program ``Analysis of Singular Spaces.''
+The second author was partially supported by a grant from the Simons Foundation (210445 to Emily B. Dryden), and also thanks the School of Mathematics at Trinity College Dublin for their hospitality.
 The third author gratefully acknowledges financial support by the German Research Foundation DFG as well as by the Hausdorff Center for Mathematics in Bonn, and also thanks Stanford University for its hospitality.